 Beyond price, connection speed is one of the biggest factors when choosing a VPN.

-We test all our VPNs on our superfast 600MB US and UK connections to get a good idea of what peak performance we can expect from each service.
+We test all our VPNs on our superfast 1Gbps US and UK connections to get a good idea of what peak performance we can expect from each service.

-On our UK line, Express delivered speeds topping out at 165MB, which is excellent.
-Surfshark topped out at 150MB, which is still very good.
-Any typical user not studying the numbers would be hard-pushed to tell the difference in-use.
+Express delivered speeds topping out at 580Mbps when using the LightWay protocol, which is excellent.
+Surfshark topped out at 475Mbps when using WireGuard, which is good, but not nearly class-leading.
+However, any typical user not studying the numbers would be hard-pushed to tell the difference in-use.

 - Fancy another alternative?
 Learn how to download NordVPN in minutes